- Our Work

 An ICHOM Implementation Community is a group of value-oriented institutions that are moving through the implementation process together for a given medical condition.
 These groups of like-minded institutions, brought together by ICHOM, support each other by discussing best practices, key challenges, and lessons learned.
 An example is the Cleft Lip and Palate Community, in which ten organisations representing eight countries are collaborating to implement the complete Standard Set.

 ICHOM is currently working on a mechanism for connecting institutions that are measuring Standard Sets at their institutions, as communication and knowledge sharing are key factors to individual and international success.
-While this mechanism is under development, please contact us at email@example.com if you would like to be connected with other measuring partners.
+This user group is in development and will be ready by the end of 2019.
+Please click here and we will contact you in September 2019 with more information.

 ICHOM likes to feature institutions that have implemented (or are implementing) on our blog or in longer case studies and video documentaries.
-If you are interested in sharing your story, please contact us at firstname.lastname@example.org.
+If you are interested in sharing your story, please click here and we will contact you.